moztopia/kawnix/README.md

 Right now you have to composer require kawnix/framework to get this running and it is clunky; to say the least.

 ## Next Steps
-I am going to create a compsoer create-project interface for this so it can be rapidly installed and tested.
+I am going to create a composer create-project interface for this so it can be rapidly installed and tested.